Drakanwulf/LibZones/README.md

 # LibZones
-LibZones is a standalone, library add-on to create and/or update ESO Zones information tables.
+Zone tables library add-on for the QuestMap 2 project.